multiversx/mx-docs/docs/validators/apr.md

 ## Introduction

 By using the [Delegation Manager](/validators/delegation-manager/) system smart contract, a new staking provider can be set up.
-According to the initial deposits (half the price of a node) + delegations from other users (or even the owner itself) the staking contract can spawn new nodes.
-Currently, a node costs 2500 EGLD, so, for example, if a staking contract gathered 7500 EGLD it can spawn 3 new nodes.
+According to the initial deposits (half of the minimum node stake) + delegations from other users (or even the owner itself) the staking contract can spawn new nodes.
+Currently, the minimum node cost is 2500 EGLD, so, for example, if a staking contract gathered 7500 EGLD it can spawn 3 new nodes.

 ### Base stake and top-up

-As stated, a validator node requires 2500 EGLD.
-So multiple nodes would mean a number of tokens that is divisible by 2500.
+As stated, a validator node requires at least 2500 EGLD.
+So multiple nodes would mean at least *2500 multiplied by the number of nodes* EGLD in the contract.
-The upper difference is considered top-up.
+The difference is considered top-up.
 Also, the staking provider owner can choose to keep the tokens as top-up, even if the top-up is enough to spawn a new validator node.

 Let's take some examples: